 There are three major risk factors for developing DVTs:

-- Venous stasis: The veins in your body have valves to keep the blood from flowing backwards in them (veins carry unoxygenated blood back to your heart), when these valves are damaged, it becomes more difficult for the blood to travel against gravity and up to your heart causing it to sit in your veins for longer.
+- Venous stasis: The veins in your body have valves to keep the blood from flowing backwards in them (veins carry unoxygenated blood back to your heart), when these valves are damaged, it becomes more difficult for the blood to travel against gravity and up to your heart and it sits in your veins for longer.
 Inactivity, damage to vessels, or surgery also can cause venous stasis.
-People who are on their feet for long periods of time also often have venous stasis, which is why so many nurses wear compression socks to work all day!
-The contractions of your muscles (especially in your legs) help move the blood in your veins towards your heart, so if you are not using your muscles then the blood does not move as quickly.
+People who are on their feet for long periods also often have venous stasis, which is why so many nurses wear compression socks to work all day!
+The contractions of your muscles (especially in your legs) help move the blood in your veins towards your heart.
+So, if you are not using your muscles then the blood does not move as quickly.
 What happens to blood when it isn’t moving?
 It clots.

-- Hypercoagulability: This is essentially blood that likes to clot.
-Some people are prone to this on their own, but there are several factors that can make anyone’s blood hypercoagulable.
+- Hypercoagulability: This just means that your blood likes to clot.
+Some people are prone to this on their own, but there are several factors that can make anyone’s blood become hypercoagulable.
 Dehydration, pregnancy, oral contraceptive pills, as well as some other medical conditions can all contribute to this.

-- Vessel damage: Surgery and trauma are the two greatest risk factors for damage to vessels, and vessel damage = increased clotting risk.
+- Vessel damage: Surgery and trauma are the two greatest risk factors for damage to vessels, and vessel damage leads to increased clotting risk.

 What are the symptoms of a DVT?